top of page

 Our Approach

-Speech is about meeting the moment, building connection, and moving people forward.
-It’s active.
-Oral argument isn’t about restating the brief—it’s about earning judicial trust.
-The earnings call isn’t just about stating the numbers—those are in the release.
-It’s about managing investor confidence.
-The technical presentation isn’t about the data—that’s in the paper.
-It’s about making that data matter to this specific audience, right now.
+An earnings call isn't just about reporting the numbers — those are in the release.
+It's about building investor confidence.
+An oral argument isn't just about restating the brief — it's about answering the tough questions and earning judicial trust.
+A technical presentation isn't just about the data — that's in the paper.
+It's about making that data matter to this specific audience, right now.

 Why Vox Vera

-Vox Vera combines time-tested performance craft and modern persuasion science with real-world experience at the highest levels of business, law, academia, and the performing arts.
+Vox Vera combines time-tested performance craft, the applied humanities, and modern communication science with real-world experience at the highest levels of business, law, academia, and the performing arts.

 Founder & CEO Paul Marchegiani brings: